erogenousbeef-zz/BigReactors/Roadmap.md

 TODO - Pre-Alpha
 ----------------

-- [X] Split project into BeefCore and BigReactors
+- [x] Split project into BeefCore and BigReactors
-- [X] Finish initial multiblock library in BeefCore
+- [x] Finish initial multiblock library in BeefCore
--- [X] Conflict resolution for colliding multiblock machines -- [X] Test difficult-to-detect errors, such as multiblock fusion/mitosis
+- [x] Conflict resolution for colliding multiblock machines
+- [x] Test difficult-to-detect errors, such as multiblock fusion/mitosis

-- [ ] Fix NBT save/load for MultiblockReactor objects
+- [ ] Port BigReactors to BeefCore, fix bugs

+### Fix NBT save/load for MultiblockReactor objects
--- [ ] Implement save/load on MultiblockReactor class
+- [ ] Implement save/load on MultiblockReactor class

-- [ ] Fix network communication for MultiblockReactor objects
+### Fix network communication for MultiblockReactor objects
--- [ ] Send updates properly through the network delegate
+- [ ] Send updates properly through the network delegate

 - [ ] Create fuel access port block
--- [ ] Create UI for access port block
+- [ ] Create UI for access port block
--- [ ] Configuration: User can choose which inventory slot is externally-addressible
---- This provides LogiPipes/AE/BC pipe compatibiltiy
+- [ ] Configuration: User can choose which inventory slot is externally-addressible This provides LogiPipes/AE/BC pipe compatibility
--- Yellorium ingots in the "intake" section are automatically consumed into the reactor to refill fuel rods -- Depleted Yellorium is spat out as an ingot when there's a full ingot's worth in the fuel rods -- [ ] Add auto-emit, like MFR's machines, so BC pipes don't need power
+- Yellorium ingots in the "intake" section are automatically consumed into the reactor to refill fuel rods
+- Depleted Yellorium is spat out as an ingot when there's a full ingot's worth in the fuel rods
+- [ ] Add auto-emit, like MFR's machines, so BC pipes don't need power

 - [ ] Rename "Depleted Yellorium" to "Blutonium" or something cute.

 - [ ] Add graphite ingots
--- [ ] Add graphite dust if a mod with grinders is detected -- Made from coal & cobblestone, unshaped recipe
+- [ ] Add graphite dust if a mod with grinders is detected Made from coal & cobblestone, unshaped recipe

-- [ ] Add in initial crafting recipes for reactor parts -- [ ] Basic reactor plating
+### Add in initial crafting recipes for reactor parts
+- [ ] Basic reactor plating
--- [ ] Reactor core
+- [ ] Reactor core
--- [ ] Fuel rod
+- [ ] Fuel rod
--- [ ] Control rod
+- [ ] Control rod
--- [ ] Power tap
+- [ ] Power tap
--- [ ] Fuel access port
+- [ ] Fuel access port

 - [ ] Create reactor glass blocks, remove support for standard glass.